-Welcome student organization officers and advisors!
 Here you can learn about the various processes, policies, and forms needed to effectively manage your student organization.
-If you have additional questions that cannot be answered on the various pages here, contact Steve Kreider at email@example.com or 410-777-2043.

-All student organizations must register each term to maintain their active status.
-Registration can be done directly through your organization Nest page.
+All student organizations must register each term to maintain an active status.
+Registration can be done directly through the organization's Nest page.
 Registration will be activated toward the end of each term and will be active through the following term for each active organization.
-If your organization Nest page does not have a register option, your organization has either completed a registration already, registration is not yet active for the upcoming term, or you do not have access to register your organization.
-If you have questions about this process, contact Chris Storck at firstname.lastname@example.org or 410-777-2219.
+If your organization's Nest page does not have a register option, your organization has either completed a registration already or registration is not yet active for the upcoming term, or you do not have access to register your organization.
+If you have any questions about this process, contact Student Engagement at email@example.com or 410-777-2218.

 New student organizations are welcome to form at any time throughout the year.
 If you have an idea for a new organization you should visit our list of student organizations first and thoroughly review the descriptions of all of existing organizations to ensure an existing organization doesn't already meet your needs.
 If you still would like to start a new organization, follow these steps:

-If your organization would like to use AACC transportation you can request one of the AACC shuttles by completing a Vehicle Request Form (put your own name in the "From" line and leave the director and division chair lines blank) and send it to Chris Storck at firstname.lastname@example.org in SUN 202.
-These must be driven by an AACC faculty/staff member, or you can request Facilities to provide a driver which will come with a cost.
-Otherwise the vehicles are free and gas is only needed to be paid for by the organization if you run out on your trip.
+If your organization would like to use AACC transportation, you can request one of the AACC shuttles by completing a Vehicle Request Form (put your own name in the "From" line and leave the director and division chair lines blank) and send it to Student Engagement at email@example.com or in SUN 225.
+These must be driven by an AACC faculty/staff member.
+You also can request facilities to provide a driver which will come with a cost.
+Otherwise, the vehicles are free and organizations pay for gas only if you run out on your trip.

-All fundraisers completed by a student organization, whether the money is being raised for the organization or for a charity, needs to be approved by the Office of Student Engagement in advance.
-To get your fundraiser approved you must create an event on your organization Nest page being sure to select "Yes" when it asks if your event is a fundraiser.
+All fundraisers completed by a student organization, whether the money is being raised for the organization or for a charity, must be approved by Student Engagement in advance.
+To get your fundraiser approved you must create an event on your organization Nest page.
+Be sure to select "Yes" when it asks if your event is a fundraiser.

 If your fundraiser involves food on campus you also need permission from Dining Services.
 Homemade food is not permitted to be sold due to health codes.
 Any food sold must be prepackaged from a store.